poetix/Avada/README.md

 assertThat(person, addressPostcode.of("VB6 5UX"));
 ```

-Finally, you can extend an existing matcher with further properties, getting a new matcher that leaves the original unchanged:
+Further, you can extend an existing matcher with further properties, getting a new matcher that leaves the original unchanged:

 ```java
 AnObject<Person> baseSpec = AnObject.with(name.of("Arthur Putey"));